-1. Notice of Negative Testing: The Testing Agency shall notify the Administrator of the identity of the Players with negative Test results.
-The Administrator shall then notify such Players of their negative Test results.

-- 2. Review for Compliance with Standards for Testing and WADA International Standard for Laboratories: If the Testing Agency receives a report from a laboratory of an Adverse Analytical Finding, it shall conduct a review to determine whether there is any apparent departure from the Standards for Testing and/or the WADA International Standard for Laboratories that caused the Adverse Analytical Finding. - 3.
-Notice of Adverse Analytical Finding: If the initial review described in Section I-2 does not reveal a procedural infirmity that clearly invalidates the Adverse Analytical Finding, the Testing Agency shall notify the Administrator of the Adverse Analytical Finding. - 4.
-Procedural Infirmity: If the initial review described in Section I-2 reveals a procedural infirmity that renders the laboratory result invalid, the Testing Agency shall notify the Administrator identifying the Player involved and await direction from the Administrator as to whether further investigation or testing is warranted. - 5.
+- 1. Atypical Finding: Upon receipt of a laboratory report indicating an Atypical Finding, the Administrator shall conduct any follow-up investigation that s/he deems appropriate.
+There shall be no limitation on the authority of a Testing Agency or laboratory to conduct repeat or additional analysis on a Sample that produces an Atypical Finding. - 2.
+Notice of Negative Testing: The Testing Agency shall notify the Administrator of the identity of the Players with negative Test results.
+The Administrator shall then notify such Players of their negative Test results; however, there shall be no limitation on the authority of a Testing Agency or laboratory to conduct repeat or additional analysis on a Sample prior to the time the Administrator notifies a Player of the negative result. - 3.
+Review for Compliance with Standards for Testing and WADA International Standard for Laboratories: If the Testing Agency receives a report from a laboratory of an Adverse Analytical Finding, it shall conduct a review to determine whether there is any apparent departure from the Standards for Testing and/or the WADA International Standard for Laboratories that caused the Adverse Analytical Finding. - 4.
+Notice of Adverse Analytical Finding: If the initial review described in Section I-3 does not reveal a procedural infirmity that clearly invalidates the Adverse Analytical Finding, the Testing Agency shall notify the Administrator of the Adverse Analytical Finding. - 5.
+Procedural Infirmity: If the initial review described in Section I-3 reveals a procedural infirmity that renders the laboratory result invalid, the Testing Agency shall notify the Administrator identifying the Player involved and await direction from the Administrator as to whether further investigation or testing is warranted. - 6.
 Notice of Doping Allegation to Player: If the Administrator receives information from the Testing Agency or if information is developed through investigation that a Doping Offense may have occurred, or if there is other evidence of a Doping Offense, the Administrator shall notify the Player of the following information (if applicable): - a.
 An Adverse Analytical Finding: - i.
 Rule Violated: The anti-doping rule violated; - ii.
-B-Sample Testing: The Player's right to request the analysis of the B-Sample in writing within five (5) days of the Player's receipt of notification of the Adverse Analytical Finding or, failing such request, that the B-Sample analysis may be deemed waived; - iii.
+B-Sample Testing: The Player's right to request the analysis of the B-Sample in writing within five (5) days of the Player's receipt of notification of the Adverse Analytical Finding or, failing such request, that the B-Sample analysis may be deemed waived;

+- iii.
 B-Sample Attendance: The opportunity for the Player and/or the Player's representative to attend the opening and analysis of the B-Sample if such analysis is requested; - iv.
 Date of Laboratory Analysis: The proposed dates, time and place for the B-Sample analysis; - v.
 Laboratory Documentation: The Player's right to request copies of the A-Sample and B-Sample laboratory documentation package, which includes information as required by the WADA International Standard for Laboratories; and - vi.
 Player Explanation: The Player's right to provide a written explanation to the Administrator with relevant facts and background information regarding the Player's health, the Test and any related circumstances, any contested issues, and any other relevant mitigating or extenuating factors or other information.